-Sacrifice, in the symbolism of the ancient world, was not a celebration of death, as it may seem, but of life.
-A sacrifice was a way of giving back, to offer life to life, so it may continue.
-Death and rebirth as two sides of the same door.
-Life feeding on itself and continuously regenerating itself.
+In the symbolism of the ancient world, sacrifice was not a celebration of death, as it may seem, but of life.
+It was seen as a way of giving back, so life may continue.
+Death and rebirth were seen as two sides of the same door.
+Like the Ouroboros, life feeds on itself, thereby continuously regenerating itself.

-Easter is a movable feast, which is a clear indication that it is a festival that dates back to pre-Christian times.
-The date, which changes every year, is determined by the first Full Moon that follows the first New Moon after the Spring Equinox.
-Originally, Easter, or Ostara, as it was known, was the festival of the Goddess Eostre, a pagan Mother Goddess that has been linked to the Great Mother Kali.
+Easter is a movable feast – a clear indication that this festival pre-dates Christian times.
+The exact date changes every year.
+It always falls on the first Sunday following the first Full Moon after the Spring Equinox (Worm Moon).
+Originally, Easter, or Ostara, as it was known, was the festival of the Goddess Eostre, a Mother Goddess that is known by many names: Ishtar, Astarte, or the Great Mother Kali.

-Her sacred ‘Moon Hare’ has become the ‘Easter Bunny’.
-And as for the eggs, they are a symbol of life.
-The egg represents unborn potential, and the promise of rebirth.
-Traditionally, the eggs would have been dyed red, the colour of life.
-To give these as a gift is a blessing: Life!
-Abundance!
+Her sacred ‘Moon Hare’ (a symbol of fertility) has become the ‘Easter Bunny’.
+The eggs symbolise life as unborn potential as well as the promise of rebirth.
+Traditionally, the eggs would have been dyed red, the colour of blood as a conduit of life.
+A gift of such dyed eggs is a symbolic blessing: A gift of life and abundance!
 May your potential unfold and blossom!

 The Woman’s Encyclopaedia of Myths and Secrets, Barbara G. Walker, HaperCollins, 1983